pawelc/docs/toread_copulas.md

 2011 - Associative n-dimensional copulas
 2011 - Estimation Techniques and Goodness-of-fit Tests for Certain Copula Classes in Large Dimensions 2011 - Gaussian Mixture Copula Model
-2012 - Copula Network Classifiers
+2012 - Some Aspects of Modeling Dependence in Copula-based Markov chains 2012 - Copula Network Classifiers
 2012 - The simple econometrics of tail dependence
 2012 - Pair copula constructions for multivariate discrete data